 In chapter 3, table 3.1 an overview is given how the deliverables and other communication means contribute to reaching out to the various stakeholder groups.

 During project this plan will be updated.

-Part of our communication is opportunity driven.
+Part of our communication is opportunity driven, in particular due to the COVID-19 related uncertainties.

 Table of contents